dfwteinos/diseaseMonitor/README.md

 Please, for further informations,formats for commands, etc. check page 2 of hw1-spring-2020.pdf

+There is also a README in greek and an explanation of this project in greek also.

 *This project is part of the course: System Programming , Spring of 2020.
 University of Athens, DiT.*